stuartstobie/casino-pairing/CHALLENGE.md

 3. Can you get all the unit tests passing?
 4. Looks like one of the test suites is skipped, could you write those tests?
 5. The bingo page is looking very empty isn't it (optional)
-6. Is there anything you would change, refactor, or restyle? (extension)
+7. Is there anything you would change, refactor, or restyle? (extension)
+8. We would like to add a new product, Slingo, how would you do that? (extension)